lussi-gubska/5ire-validator-node-systemd/README.md

       -N -L 9944:localhost:9944 <USER>@<SERVER IP>
 ```

 ## Forward WS port from your server to your PC in MS Windows. //// I dont know how do it in MS Windows, sorry.
-If everybody know this, please DM me
 ```bash

 ```